alee092017/wdi-project01-GAME/README.md

 Need to define how many questions will be in the code quiz.

-Want this to look and feel like super early 80s games from sierra--specifically Kings Quest--the very first one from '83/'84.
+Want this to look and feel like super early 80s games from sierra--specifically Kings Quest--the very first one from '83/'84. sir graham is on a quest for knowledge (and more importantly, correct effing syntax).

+the why-i'm building this mainly for me.  as a study tool.

 ## Wireframe